Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 - How to securely and easily share data with other accounts.

 ### Data You'll Use:

-Cybersyn is a Data-as-a-Service (DaaS) company creating a real-time view of the world's economy with analytics-ready data exclusively on Snowflake Marketplace.
+**Cybersyn** is a Data-as-a-Service (DaaS) company creating a real-time view of the world's economy with analytics-ready data exclusively on Snowflake Marketplace.
 Initially focused on where consumers spend money and time, Cybersyn acquires high-value datasets and builds derived data products from proprietary and public sources.
 With Cybersyn, you can access external data directly in your Snowflake instance — no ETL required.

+For the lab story, we will use the following datasets from Cybersyn:
+- Daily stock price data
+- Company metadata
+- SEC Filings text

 Check out Cybersyn's [Consumer Spending product](https://app.snowflake.com/marketplace/listing/GZTSZ290BUX62/) and [explore all 60+ public sources](https://app.cybersyn.com/data_catalog/?utm_source=Snowflake+Quickstart&utm_medium=organic&utm_campaign=Snowflake+Quickstart) Cybersyn offers on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc).